 - Sometimes groups of miners used "rockers" or "cradles" to mine.
 They could mine a lot more gravel and dirt this way than with just a pan.

-- There have been other gold rushes in the United States including the Comstock rush in Colorado in 1859 and the Klondike gold rush in Alaska in 1896.
+- There have been other gold rushes in the United States including the Pike's Peak gold rush in Colorado and the Klondike gold rush in Alaska.